 An attractive training system can improve staff loyalty and draw talented recruits to dispensing pharmacies.
-The company holds nationwide training courses for pharmacists including those working at network pharmacies in collaboration with training organization lyaku Sogo Kenkyukai (ISK).
+The company holds nationwide training courses for pharmacists including those working at network pharmacies in collaboration with training organization lyaku Sogo Kenkyukai (ISK), with both in-person and online formats available.
 These workshops are run by dispensing pharmacies and online courses are also available.
-The workshops cover topics such as simulated patient training, POS training, case studies, and customer relations training.
-ISK is registered as an organization that conducts practical training sessions for groups.
+The workshops cover timely topics aligned with the evolving business environment of dispensing pharmacies.
+ISK is a registered organization that conducts practical training sessions.
 By attending the workshops and earning the required credits, participants can obtain the qualification of a certified pharmacist in-training from the Japan Pharmacists Education Center (JPEC), a public interest incorporated foundation.

 ISK is one of the few private-sector organizations registered as a provider of various certification programs for pharmacists.
 Medical System Network and ISK help pharmacies run training sessions and apply for accreditation, which enables them to become members of the ISK organization and run JPEC accredited training courses.
-ISK issues attendance stickers to pharmacists who attend these courses.
-This is an incentive for network pharmacies, because it helps them recruit pharmacists.
+ISK awards certification credits to pharmacists who complete these courses, offering an incentive for network pharmacies by supporting their pharmacist recruitment efforts.